 2. Stimulate the Production of Bile and Digestive Enzymes

 Bitter herbs stimulate the upper gastrointestinal tract to increase digestive secretions.
 This is how a few drops of digestive bitters after meals can facilitate better digestion.

 But what about individuals who are suffering from hyperacidity or excessive production of stomach acid or pancreatic juices?
 No need to worry.
 According to experiments, bitters only increase digestive power when it is below par.
 This is one reason why a lot of alternative medicine practitioners suggest digestive bitters along with enzyme supplementation.
 Bitter herbs support your body’s natural ability and function to produce the digestive enzymes, bile and other secretions it needs to digest meals.

 3. Support Weight Management

 Bitter herbs are generally known to increase appetite.
-However, it is important to note that it only does so when the body is in a malnourished or debilitated state.
-It is a good supplement to treat loss of appetite and support for individuals recovering from a prolonged illness and for those suffering from eating disorders.
+However, it is important to note that it only does so when the body is malnourished or debilitated.
+It is a good supplement to treat loss of appetite and support individuals recovering from a prolonged illness and for those suffering from eating disorders.

-For those who are trying to lose weight, digestive bitters are effective in creating a sense of satiety or fullness.
-Some herbs like the dandelion, also help slow the digestion process, making you feel full longer.
+For those trying to lose weight, digestive bitters are effective in creating a sense of satiety or fullness.
+Some herbs like the dandelion also help slow the digestion process, making you feel full longer.